zvikam/CV/README.md

 _Tel-Aviv, Israel — 2002-2003_

 Software developer in an enterprise-scale J2EE based messaging platform using Websphere/MQSeries environment.
-##### Accomplishments
-* Implement an HTML based MQ monitoring tool.
+Implement an HTML based MQ monitoring tool.
-* System maintenance and programming.

 #### <ins>System software developer and administrator, IT department, IDF</ins>
 _Tel-Aviv, Israel — 1999-2002_

 System administrator in charge of the unit’s Windows servers (IIS, Exchange).

-Software developer for the IT department.
+Software developer for the IT department (C, C++).

 ##### Accomplishments
 * Developed distributed monitoring software for MS-Windows servers.